jeremytammik/tbc/a/1969_chain_idling.md

 - [Exporting to DWG after Dynamo script being executed](https://forums.autodesk.com/t5/revit-api-forum/exporting-to-dwg-after-dynamo-script-being-executed/m-p/11487750)
 - [Can you chain Idling events?](https://forums.autodesk.com/t5/revit-api-forum/can-you-chain-idling-events/m-p/11484370)

-In both of those, simpler solutions seems to be possible.
+In both of those, simpler solutions seem to be possible.
 We always recommand keeping to the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle).

 ####<a name="6"></a> Chaining Idling Events and Other Solutions